 Following the schedule below will allow students to satisfy graduation requirements within the allotted timeframe.
-Deviation from this schedule may extend the student's anticipated graduation date, and may have an adverse effect on financial aid eligibility and/or visa status.
+Deviation from this schedule may extend the student's anticipated graduation date, and may have an adverse effect on financial aid eligibility and/or visa status, exam schedule and ability to enroll in classes.
 Students must consult with both their Academic Advisor and their Financial Aid Advisor before opting to deviate from this schedule.
 International students should also consult the International Students and Scholars Office (ISSO).